Home / ORPAS Application Guide / ORPAS – McMaster University

 MSc (PT): Prerequisite Courses

-Applicants are required to complete four prerequisite courses with a minimum grade in each course of 3.3 (B+ or 77%) on the ORPAS scale.
+Applicants are required to complete 4 prerequisite courses with a minimum grade in each course of 3.3 (B+ or 77%) on the 4.0 scale, according to the Undergraduate Grade Conversion Table.

 1. 3 unit (0.5 credit) course in human physiology